mzakhidov/mzakhidov/README.md

 - 💞️ I’m looking to collaborate on interesting projects.
 - 📫 How to reach me @mzakhidov
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I'm a huge UFC fan!
+- ⚡ Fun fact: I'm a huge fan of stock trading & investing!

 <!---
 mzakhidov/mzakhidov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.